ringcentral/engage-digital-api-docs/docs/webhooks/events.md

 Property | Value | Description
 ---------|-------|------------
-`key` | String | To have more information you need to look in the DD custom field admin, it depends on your setup `value` | String | To have more information you need to look in the DD custom field admin, it depends on your setup
+`key` | String | To have more information you need to look in Engage Digital custom field admin, it depends on your setup `value` | String | To have more information you need to look in Engage Digital custom field admin, it depends on your setup